ebmorran/ebmorran.github.io/ebmorran.github.io/content/medavie-blue-cross/delisted-providers.md

 ## Ideation and solution
 ### Labeling
 There were several options available for labeling these ineligible providers, considering what that status covers and the language used by some of our competitors.
 Options I rejected included:
-- **Ineligible:** Used internally at Medavie, but could have negative implications
+- **Ineligible:** Used internally at Medavie, but could have negative implications.
-- **Inactive:** Potentially misleading, as it may be taken to be mean that the provider is retired
+- **Inactive:** Potentially misleading, as it may be taken to be mean that the provider is retired.
-- **Out of network:** Canadian health insurance companies generally don't have a "provider network," so this might cause confusion
+- **Out of network:** Canadian health insurance companies generally don't have a "provider network," so this might cause confusion.

 Ultimately, I decided to suggest the term **delisted**.
 "Delisted" is neutral-sounding and has the advantage of *not* having any obvious meaning or implications.
 To understand what we mean by it, the user will have to read our explanation.